CuriousFauna/Cryptobiota_Climate_Change/README.md

 ## Data and R Code

 All data and R code used to obtain the results are presented in the Data and R Code folders.
 R packages needed to process the data are provided in the respective heading of each R file.
 See manuscript supplement for the details on sequence annotations and conducted statistical analyses.
-All Figures and accompanying Tables presented in the manuscript are highlighted within the R files.
-Figures are found here:
+All Figures and accompanying Tables presented in the manuscript are highlighted within the R files and are found here:

 - Figure 1 - EnvironmentalData.R
 - Figure 2 - Diversity.R